-“The midwives in this anthology are all over fifty years of age and each has been a midwife for over twenty-five years, some for as many as forty years or more.
-Collectively, they have over 800 years of experience and have assisted at approximately 35,000 births.
-They are not only pioneers but accomplish professionals.” —Into These Hands, Wisdom From Midwives
+“The midwives in this anthology are all over 50 years of age and each has been a midwife for more than 25 years, some for as many as 40 years or more.
+Collectively, they have more than 800 years of experience and have assisted at approximately 35,000 births.
+They are not only pioneers but accomplish professionals.” —Into These Hands, Wisdom from Midwives

 I intentionally chose a diverse chorus of midwife voices so as to shine a light on the complexity of midwifery practice and the myriad ways in which American midwives contribute to maternity care and public health in the U.S.

 “They come from all across the United States, from California to New Jersey, Arkansas to Florida.
 They are racially and ethnically diverse—American Indians, Latina, African American, South Asian America, and European America.
 They come from diverse ideological and training backgrounds.
 They are self-taught, apprentice-trained, attended midwifery schools, and/or received a university education.
 They practice in a variety of settings—homes, clinics, birth centers, hospitals, tribes and global villages and some work in other arenas such as education, research, public health and policy. ” —Into These Hands, Wisdom from Midwives